Study of the strong interaction among hadrons with correlations at the LHC

 \section{Summary}

-We have explained the methodology of femtoscopy and discussed the extraction of the source in small systems.
-The strong resonances have been carefully modelled and the hypothesis of an universal source for all hadron-hadron pairs is demonstrated and also exploited in all the presented analysis.
-The method has been tested by analysing the p--p and p--$\Lambda$ correlations, where the interaction is rather well known, especially for p--p pairs.
+The correlation technique employed to study the strong interaction among hadrons has been discussed.
+Since a precise understanding of the source that characterizes the particle emission is mandatory to extract the strong interaction from correlations, a dedicated model for small colliding systems at the LHC has been motivated and explained.
+In this model, the contribution from the strong decay of short-live resonances has been modelled and the hypothesis of an universal source for all hadron-hadron pairs has been demonstrated and exploited in all the discussed analyses.
+The method has been tested employing p--p and p--$\Lambda$ correlations, where the interaction is rather well known, especially for p--p pairs.
 Following this scheme the results achieved for several hyperon--nucleon, hyperon--hyperon and kaon--nucleon combinations have been presented.
-We have shown the first measurement of the attractive p--$\Xi^-$ interaction, confirmed by lattice calculations by the HAL QCD group, the most precise measurement of the $\Lambda$--$\Lambda$ interaction and the upper limit for a possible H dibaryon state, the first measurement of the attractive strong p--$\Omega^-$ interaction.
-The data in the latter case do not show yet any clear evidence for the existence of a bound state.
+The first measurement of the attractive p--$\Xi^-$ strong interaction was presented and confirmed by lattice calculations by the HAL QCD Collaboration.
+The precise measurement of the $\Lambda$--$\Lambda$ interaction has allowed for extraction of the most precise upper limit for the BE of a possible H dibaryon state.
+The first measurement of the attractive strong p--$\Omega^-$ interaction has been shown as well.
+In the latter case, the results compared with lattice calculations for the first time do not show yet any clear evidence for the existence of a bound state.